Sign in to Azure using different accounts from Visual Studio Code

 If you are not logged in, these Azure extensions have an easy option for you to log in:

-If you want to log off you need to:
+If you want to log off, you need to:

-• Invoke the VS Code commands palette by clicking CTRL+Shift+P
+• Invoke the VS Code commands palette by clicking CTRL+Shift+P.

-• And then type Azure sign out and from the command list select Azure: Sign Out
+• And then type Azure sign out, and from the command list select Azure: Sign Out.

 And you will be signed off.
-Now, if you think that selecting once again the Sign in to Azure… option will do the trick and will ask you to choose the account to log in, think twice because that will most probably present a page on Microsoft Edge saying:
+Now, if you think that selecting once again the Sign in to Azure… option will do the trick and will ask you to choose the account to log in, think twice, because that will most probably present a page on Microsoft Edge saying:

 Saying that, the magic question is: How the hell can you actually log off and log in using a different account?

-• From VS Code just like we did before, invoke the VS Code commands palette by clicking CTRL+Shift+P
+• From VS Code, just like we did before, invoke the VS Code commands palette by clicking CTRL+Shift+P.

-• And then type Azure sign out and from the command list select Azure: Sign Out
+• And then type Azure sign out, and from the command list select Azure: Sign Out.

-• You will see that you will be already logged in
+• You will see that you will already be logged in.

-• You can close the Microsoft Edge if you want and access once again our VS Code
+• You can close the Microsoft Edge if you want and access our VS Code once again.

 And that’s it!